Shippable/docs/sources/deploy/deploy-mvp-2.md

 - Deploy

 Now we can take that manifest, and use it as input to a `deploy` type job.
-This is the managed job that will actually result in our container running on ECS.
+This is the job that will actually result in our container running on the orchestration service.
 We will use two deploy jobs, one per manifest.
 This will allow each deploy job to deploy one and only one container independently as when the image changes.

 ```
 jobs: